IRIS²

-IRIS² (Infrastructure for Resilience, Interconnectivity and Security by Satellite) is a planned multi-orbit satellite internet constellation to be deployed by the European Union by 2027.
+IRIS² (Infrastructure for Resilience, Interconnectivity and Security by Satellite) is a planned multi-orbit satellite internet constellation to be deployed by the European Union starting in 2029.
 Initial government services are expected to start in 2030.
-IRIS² will consist of 264 satellites in low Earth orbit (LEO), at an altitude of 1,200 km, and 18 satellites in medium Earth orbit (MEO), at 8,000 km.
+IRIS² will consist of 330 satellites in low Earth orbit (LEO), at an altitude of 1,200 km, and 18 satellites in medium Earth orbit (MEO), at 8,000 km.
 It is intended to provide secure communications, location tracking and security surveillance services to governmental agencies directly comparable to the US SpaceX Starshield project.
 The system aims to also provide broadband for private companies and citizens.

-At contract signing in December 2024, the estimated cost was €10.5 billion, of which €6.5 was public funds.
+Background

 IRIS² is part of the EU's overall space strategy, including the EU Space Strategy for Security and Defence.
 The European Space Agency (ESA) is responsible for development and deployment of the system and the European Union Agency for the Space Programme (EUSPA) is responsible for the governmental service provision.
+At contract signing in December 2024, the estimated cost was €10.5 billion, of which €6.5 was public funds.
+At the start of the implementation phase in August 2026, the estimated cost was €15.6 billion.

+GOVSATCOM

+EU's Governmental Satellite Communications (GOVSATCOM) programme, first announced in 2018, is a precursor and an operational bridge to IRIS².
+The programme pools the capacity of existing European governmental and commercial communication satellites in order to provide short-term secure satellite communications services to EU member states.
+GOVSATCOM became operational in 2026 with eight satellites from five countries.